-Whether you're visiting the area or are a Florida resident, one of the biggest advantages to using a pre-paid toll program is convenience.
+Whether you're visiting Florida or are a state resident, one of the biggest advantages to using a pre-paid toll program is convenience.
 Plus, you get a discount for using SunPass, E-Pass, or LeeWay, amounting to around 25 cents per toll, which can add up, especially if you're a commuter.
 But one of the best reasons to have a pre-paid pass is to avoid searching around for change (and holding up the line) at unmanned toll booths.
 Plus, the time savings you gain by not slowing down when cruising through Florida toll road's "easy read" drive-through lanes reduces your overall drive time as well as time spent sitting in traffic.

 Pre-Paid Toll Program Benefits